graphiti-api/spraypaint-vue/README.md

 ## FAQ

-### Why doesn't the coverage report results reported by Coveralls.io and Codecov show the same results?
+### Why is there a difference in code coverage between Coveralls.io and Codecov?

-They actually do, but `Coveralls.io` seems to have an issue.
+Actually there is not any difference, but `Coveralls.io` seems to have an issue.
 Click on the `Coveralls` avatar and you will see the correct result.
 Or you can look at this readme on the NPM repo and it also show the correct results.

 ### How to use this boilerplate with Karma?